-Bring – A briefcase/leather bound folder…looks polished…Bring several copies of your resume and cover letter, notepad and pen.
+Bring – A briefcase/leather-bound folder…looks polished…Bring several copies of your resume and cover letter, a notepad, and a pen.

 Body Language – Whether on location or online - the first few minutes of the interview are the most important – it’s crucial to make a good first impression.